 top of page

-• Clyde
+Clyde

 Juniper tree forest Chania

-First of all: PICK UP YOUR GARBAGE!!!
+• First of all: PICK UP YOUR GARBAGE!!!
 If you don't do it, probably no one else will.

-Do not light up fires.
+• Do not light fires.

-Do not cut tree branches or the sensitive sand flowers.
+• Do not cut tree branches or the sensitive sand flowers.

-Be careful of where you step.
+• Be careful of where you step.
 If you decide to stay overnight, sleep under the stars.
-Tents harm the juniper roots; it might not be visible to the human eye but does harm them.
+Tents harm the juniper roots; it might not be visible to the human eye but it does harm them.

-One very effective action is for a non-profit organization to be created, under the supervision of local authorities, who would be responsible to educate the visitors & protect this sensitive eco-system.
-A small symbolic entrance ticket will suffice to cover the expenses.
-This is already happened in the Samaria Gorge.
-Why can't it be done elsewhere?
+• One very effective action is for a non-profit organization to be created, under the supervision of local authorities, who would be responsible to educate the visitors & protect this sensitive eco-system.

 Elafonissi Kedrodassos Chania